IvanVnucec/catchcam/README.md

 It features:

 - Built-in speaker and LED for alerts,
-- Already packed with 66,000+ known speed camera positions, with more coming soon,
+- Already packed with 66,000+ known speed camera positions world-wide, with more coming soon each day,
 - Easy updates - just plug into your PC and drag-and-drop the latest software.

 You can view the project progress on my blog [here](https://ivanvnucec.github.io/tags/#catchcam)